Uniqueness class of solutions to a class of linear evolution equations: Introduction

 Wave equations on Euclidean spaces, or Riemannian manifolds, play important roles in partial differential equations, Riemannian geometry, mathematical physics, etc.; see \cite{evans2010partial, hormander1997lectures, taylor2011partial, carroll2004an}.
 For a complete Riemannian manifold $M,$ the Cauchy problem of the wave equation reads as where $T\in(0,\infty],$ $\Delta$ is the Laplace-Beltrami operator on $M,$ $f,g$ and $h$ are appropriate functions.
 As is well-known, the strong solution, i.e. the $C^2$ solution, to the above equation \eqref{eq:wave1} is unique.

 Discrete analogs of partial differential equations on graphs, in particular elliptic and parabolic equations, have been extensively studied in recent years; see \cite{ grigor'yan2018introduction, barlow2017random}.
-In this paper, we study the wave equation on graphs.
+In the first part of this paper, we study the wave equation on graphs.

 We recall the setting of weighted graphs.
 Let $(V,E)$ be a locally finite, connected, simple, undirected graph with the set of vertices $V$ and the set of edges $E$.
 Two vertices $x,y$ are called neighbors if there is an edge connecting $x$ and $y$, i.e. $\{x,y\}\in E$, denoted by $x\sim y$.
 We denote by $d(x,y)$ the combinatorial distance between vertices $x$ and $y,$ i.e. the minimal number of edges in a path among all paths connecting $x$ and $y.$ Let be the edge weight function,